-- The Site Is there clear access for all equipment?
-Are there buildings, structures, facilities or trees in the way?
-What are the ground conditions like? - The Weather Is there wind, rain or other bad weather?
-Is it too dark? - Facilities and Services Are there power lines or other overhead or underground services to think about? - Traffic Are there people, vehicles or other equipment in the area that you need to think about?
+The Site - Is there clear access for all equipment?
+What are the ground conditions like?

+The Weather - Is there wind, rain or other bad weather?
+Is it too dark?

+Facilities and Services - Are there power lines or underground services to think about?

+- Traffic Are there people, vehicles or other equipment in the area that you need to think about?
 Do you need to get them moved out of the area?
 Do you need to set up barriers or signs? - Hazards Are there dangerous materials to work around or think about?
-Will you be working close to power lines or other people?
+Will you be working close to underground services or other people?